-Drifting on the Hawksbury
+Drifting on the Hawkesbury River

 It was the trip we had planned for nearly 12 months.
 Hiring a houseboat and cruising the river system and visiting all the bays and walking the beaches.
 Climbing the hillside to find a pool of water above a waterfall.